open-energy-transition/Oh-my-Grid/docs/start_mapping.md

 When you make an edit, please use the **#ohmygrid** in the changeset to help the initiative!

-:exclamation: Remember to allow remote control in Edit>Preferences>Remote Control
+:exclamation: Remember to allow remote control in Edit>Preferences>Remote Control and to disable all ad blocker.

 <style>
 #map {